-Usually, you will not be responsible for discrimination, harassment or victimisation by someone who does not work for you or is not your agent.
-However, case law indicates that it is possible you could be found to be legally responsible for failing to take action in specific circumstances.
-These would arise where you have some degree of control over a situation where there is a continuing course of offensive conduct of which you are aware but do not take action to prevent its recurrence.
+Usually an employer will not be responsible for discrimination, harassment or victimisation by someone other than their employee or agent.
+However, case law indicates that it is possible that they could be found to be legally responsible for failing to take action where they have some degree of control over a situation where there is a continuing course of offensive conduct, but they do not take action to prevent its recurrence even though they are aware of it happening.

-• A woman is employed by you to work in a hostel for young men aged between 18 and 21.
+• A woman is employed to work in a hostel for young men aged between 18 and 21.
 Some of the young men regularly make sexually abusive comments to her and sometimes touch her inappropriately.
 She has complained to her manager about this many times but he has done nothing to stop it, by warning the young men that the conduct is unacceptable and that they might be required to leave the hostel if it does not stop.
 The employer might be legally responsible for the harassment by the young men.